-To make this easier, I’ve laid out a very clearly photographed step-by-step tutorial.
-If you aren’t lucky enough to have a pesticide-free grape vine in the back yard (I don’t, but wouldn’t that be lovely??), you’ll need to buy 1 or 2 large jars of grape leaves.
+I’ve provided a clearly photographed step-by-step tutorial.
+Are you lucky enough to have a pesticide-free grape vine in the back yard?
+Use those leaves!
+If you don’t (wish I did!), you’ll need to buy 1 or 2 large jars of grape leaves.
 You can find these at Middle Eastern markets or specialty stores.
 They can also be found online.
-I usually end up using a little more than 1 large jar– while there are more than 50 leaves in a jar, many of the leaves in the jar end up being damaged and unsuited to stuffing.
-I use the damaged leaves to line the bottom of the pot where the grape leaves are cooked.
+I usually end up using a little more than 1 large jar, since many of the leaves end up damaged and unsuited to stuffing.
+You can use the damaged leaves to line the bottom of the pot, which helps to prevent scorching.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.